balenr/PowerShell/README.md

 # PowerShell
-Various PowerShell scripts and functions
+Various PowerShell scripts and functions I collected in the past years.